It can be quite confusing for people who are new to all the new inputs and outputs, knowing all the new devices and methods out there.

-These will then be relayed out through your HDMI cable to connect with a monitor that has an HDMI connector.
+These will then be relayed out through your HDMI cable to connect with a monitor with an HDMI connector.

-The converters register the analog signals that are delivered to them from the computer or any other device and then convert those signals in digital so that the HDMI monitor can read them.
+The converters register the analog signals delivered to them from the computer or any other device and then convert those signals in digital so that the HDMI monitor can read them.